hidekatsu-izuno/josekit-rs/README.md

 ### Signing a JWT by EdDSA

 EdDSA is used to verify the integrity of a message by two keys: public and private.
-Types of EdDSA algorithms is only "EdDSA".
+A algorithm is only available "EdDSA" for EdDSA.
 But it has two curve types: Ed25519, Ed448.

 You can generate the keys by executing openssl command.